RTO Compliance Guide: Validation Frequency, Industry Currency & Short Course Requirements

 • Modifications to suit a different student cohort.

-If none of these occur, the original pre-validation remains valid until the RTO training package changes.
+If none of these occurs, the original pre-validation remains valid until the RTO training package changes.

 For guidance on creating compliant assessment resources, explore our RTO Assessment Tools collection.